-Pre-conference preparation (10 hours of online lectures) and 2 day at a clinical site.
+Pre-course preparation (10 hours of online lectures) and 2 days at a clinical site.

 Target Audience: Intermediate level course open to licensed physical and occupational therapists.

-Credits: 26 contact hours (10 online and 16 on-site) from EIM Institute of Health Professions
+Credits: 26 contact hours (10 online and 16 on-site) from EIM Institutes of Health Professions

 Program Applicability: Stroke Specialty Certification

 Appropriate dress: Participants are asked to bring appropriate attire for lab sessions and air- conditioned environments throughout the day (i.e. warm-up or work-out clothes).

 1. Apply the concepts of neuroplasticity, recovery versus compensation, and motor learning/motor control as it relates to the continuum of stroke rehabilitation (acute, subacute, chronic)

 2. Critically appraise current evidence on best practice across the continuum of stroke rehabilitation

 3. Apply current evidence to plan of care development for patients with stroke